 the comedown at the end of different degrees of wrong that grows out of a backwards electric guitar part might be one of my favourite things i’ve done, ever, even though it’s maybe sixty seconds long at the most. i kind of wish i drew it out more, but it was one of those happy improvised accidents, and i didn’t want to force it to be any longer than it wanted to be.

 stutter steps is built around an improvised real-time loop created with the same crude methods used on the title track for SINGIN’ THE OESOPHAGUS TO SLEEP way back in 1999. fingers tapping a guitar, rubbing against themselves, tapping pant legs, and strumming strings create an evolving rhythmic bed that fades away for a while, comes back, and builds to a semi-dissonant wall of noise, but not before one of the more restrained and pensive-sounding songs here is constructed around it.

-i like the lyrics here. in some cases they drive the songs more than i tend to let them (you never know when they’ve had too much to drink). and even some of the songs that weren’t inspired by the relationship come off sounding like they were. a puppet playing possum is written from the perspective of a marionette who’s ignored and left to rot when its owner/manipulator is seduced by a newer, more expensive puppet. it didn’t occur to me until after the fact that i was writing about a failed romance.
+even some of the songs that weren’t inspired by the relationship come off sounding like they were. a puppet playing possum is written from the perspective of a marionette who’s ignored and left to rot when its owner/manipulator is seduced by a newer, more impressive puppet. it didn’t occur to me that i was writing about a failed romance until after the fact.

-light sleeper seemed to somehow predict the whole arc of that relationship before it even started, like some kind of clairvoyant song. in the beginning there’s the feeling of wanting someone to let you in, though you’ve both been hurt before and are afraid of being hurt again. a connection is made. there’s the hope of something good growing into something even better. then everything twists in on itself and you can’t seem to figure out how or where it went from being good to becoming some strange mess you can’t seem to turn around or find your way out of.
+light sleeper seemed to somehow predict the whole arc of the relationship before it even started, like some kind of clairvoyant song. first there’s the feeling of wanting someone to let you in, though you’ve both been hurt before and are afraid of being hurt again. a connection is made. there’s the hope of something good growing into something even better. then everything twists in on itself and you can’t seem to figure out how or where a promising beginning devolved into a strange mess you can’t seem to turn around or find your way out of.